whiskyechobravo/kerko/docs/config-params.md

 The configuration system does not allow adding new fields.

-!!! warning "Modifies the search index"
+!!! warning "Modifies the search index schema"

-    Changing any of the `kerko.search_fields.*` parameters will require that you run the `sync index --full` command, except if you are just disabling a field or changing its `scopes` parameter.
+    Changing any of the `kerko.search_fields.*` parameters will require that you run the `flask kerko clean index && flask kerko sync index` command, except if you are just disabling a field or changing its `scopes` parameter.
     See [synchronization commands] for details.

 ### `analyzer`